One of the UK’s most exciting voices

 – The High Window

 Kitty Coles is a Surrey based poet and joint winner of the 2016 Indigo Dreams Poetry Pamphlet Competition.
 Coles’ success brought her debut pamphlet Seal Wife into being, a pamphlet with much to admire.
 From the start, I was enthralled by the haunting presence of the occult.
 The opening poem ‘Forest’ features ‘vampires, witches, wolves and ghouls’, beginning:

-Either you donʹt go into the dark forest
+Either you donʹt go into the dark forest or you go

 and go unarmed.